MicrosoftDocs/Viva/Viva/glint/setup/activity-audit-log.md

 # Viva Glint Activity Audit Log

-Microsoft Viva Glint Company Admin users have access to the Activity Audit Log, which gives details on some user activity, User Role changes, raw data exports, employee data imports, and error/warning information for failed employee data imports.
+Microsoft Viva Glint Company Admin users have access to the Activity Audit Log to view actions taken in the platform.
+The log gives details on some user activity, User Role changes, raw data exports, data imports, and error or warning information for failed data imports.

 > [!IMPORTANT]
 > The Activity Audit Log keeps a rolling year of platform activity and files are downloadable for 28 days (example: data file upload error files).